Broken Circle/Spiral Hill: Description

 Smithson conceived of the Spiral Hill as a kind of viewing platform for Broken Circle and for the surrounding "broken landscapes" consisting of pasture lands and mining operations.

 Broken Circle/Spiral Hill was Smithson's first land reclamation project, where an industrial site was "reclaimed" as a work of art.
+Smithson described this as “a major piece” and it sparked his interest in working with industry and post-industrial landscape to make art “a necessary part of their reclamation projects.”

+Working with the artist Nancy Holt, Smithson intended to create a film as an integral part of Broken Circle/Spiral Hill.
+In 1971 Smithson created a series of storyboards and Holt filmed on 16mm stock.
+The intention was to interweave material documenting the North Sea flood of 1953 that overwhelmed the sea defenses of The Netherlands and Belgium.
+Smithson died before the film was completed.
+In 2011, on the fortieth anniversary of Broken Circle/Spiral Hill the organization SKOR | Foundation for Art and Public Domain invited Holt to the complete the film and she created the moving image work "Breaking Ground: Broken Circle/Spiral Hil l."

+Broken Circle/Spiral Hill was commissioned by the periodical outdoor sculpture exhibition Sonsbeek, initially as a temporary public work of art, however Smithson was clear he wished the work to remain in place, describing it as a "major piece."
+In a letter to the Dutch curator Wim Beeren he wrote: “This is a major work, I want to have good reproductions in magazines.
+I want the piece to remain forever.
+Please help!”

 Site and realisation

 Sonsbeek

 Smithson was asked to realise a work in the Netherlands for the 1971 Sonsbeek exhibition.
 This art festival was held at an irregular schedule in and around the Sonsbeek park in Arnhem.
 For the 1971 edition Wim Beeren, curator at the Stedelijk Museum in Amsterdam, was asked to be the exhibition curator.
 He decided to build the exhibition to center around the theme Buiten de perken ("Out of bounds"), and locate many of the pieces around the Netherlands instead of only focusing on the Sonsbeek park in Arnhem.

 The site of the Smithson piece in Emmen is around 93 miles to the northeast of Arnhem.